 Psoriasis affects all races and both sexes.
 Although psoriasis can be seen in people of any age, from babies to seniors, most commonly patients are first diagnosed in their early adult years.
 The quality of life of patients with psoriasis is often diminished because of the appearance of their skin.
-Recently, it has become clear that people with psoriasis are more likely to have diabetes, high blood lipids, and heart disease.
-There are speculations as to how this might relate to their joint and skin inflammation.
+Recently, it has become clear that people with psoriasis are more likely to have diabetes, high blood lipids, heart disease and arthritis.
 Caring for psoriasis takes medical teamwork.

 Psoriasis PUVA Treatment Can Increase Melanoma Risk